 Shape: Protozoa are variable in shape.

-Movement: Protozoa move through the help of cilia and flagella.
+Movement: Protozoa move through the help of cilia or flagella.

-Nutrition type: Most of the protozoans are heterotrophic and few are autotrophic.
+Nutrition type: Most of the protozoans are heterotrophic and a few are autotrophic.

 Chlorophyll: Few protozoans contain green chlorophyll pigment.